megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 You may use the following command (terminal CLI) to monitor AIGW logs if you hasn't got a terminal to monitor AIGW logs.

 .. code-block:: bash

-   cd ~/ai-gateway
+   :caption: Change directory to ai-gatway directory on AIGW core cluster. cd ~/ai-gateway

 .. code-block:: bash
+   :caption: Tail or monitoring pod logs on kubernetes pod with label name=aigw.

    kubectl -n ai-gateway logs -f -l app.kubernetes.io/name=aigw